 - more roadworks being done as the weather improves (heavy trucks are needed to shift materials)

 - more livestock being born then moved in spring

 - more logging as the climate is better for harvesting and metal roads are in better condition

 - higher milk production in the dairy sector.

 Many heavy truck drivers are self-employed

-Many heavy truck drivers are self-employed contractors who own their own vehicles and contract on a long or a short-term basis to companies that need their services.
+Many heavy truck drivers are self-employed contractors who own a vehicle and contract on a long or short-term basis to companies that need their services.